DavidLCPyML/Main/AI Adventure - Projects/Stock Prediction/Conclusion & sources.md

 https://www.datacamp.com/community/tutorials/lstm-python-stock-market

 ## Conclusion
 Stock prediction with LSTMs, as many people found previously, was not very accurate.
 Resulting measurements of the accuracies yielded high MSE and Mean Absolute Percentage Error.
+On average, the **mean absolute percentage error (MAPE) tended to be quite high**, and on average the predicted values were at least 10% lower than the actual values seen.
+The model was further complicated with its inability to predict consistently a high and low value, as sometimes the predicted low would be higher than the predicted high.
+Furthermore, in the real-world stock market, there are many companies, each with different "factors and laws" governing their stock prices, which a model today simply cannot predict.
+Ostensibly, with a